 2. I Researched a New Topic That Changed My Perspective

-It was to do with the Kingdom of Benin, (now a part of modern-day Nigeria)—a very old and highly advanced civilisation brought to an end in 1897 under British rule.
+It was to do with the Kingdom of Benin, (now a part of modern-day Nigeria), an ancient and highly advanced civilisation brought to an end in 1897 under British rule.

-Over a thousand bronze sculptures resided in the ancient palace until they were transported to Europe in the nineteenth century; significant because they reveal an artistic sophistication that challenge the traditional notion of African art and culture as primitive and naive.
+Over a thousand bronze sculptures resided in a palace until they were transported to Europe in the nineteenth century.
+They’re significant because they reveal a sophistication that challenges the notion of Sub-Saharan art as simply primitive and naive.

 Although I was learning something new, I just read and listened to videos without writing anything down, enjoying being receptive rather than productive.